roncterry/install_lab_env/README.md

 **config/libvirt.cfg/**

-This subdirectory of the `config/` directory contains the Libvirt configuration files used by the lab environment such as the network definition XML files.
+This subdirectory of the `config/` directory contains the Libvirt configuration files used by the lab environment such as the network definition XML files or non-vm specific storage pools XML definition files.
 These files are related to the lab environment and are not part of the Installer Framework.

 **config/ssh/**